DarkAutumn/triforce/README.md

 This repo does *not* include a copy of the Legend of Zelda rom.
 You must find your own copy of the rom and place it (uncompressed) at `triforce/custom_integrations/Zelda-NES/rom.nes`.

-This project was built using Python 3.10.
+This project was built using Python 3.10 on Ubuntu.
 You may also have to install `libgl1-mesa-glx` to use `run.py`.

 This repo does include a set of pre-trained models.
 Once the Zelda rom is in place, simply run `./run.py` to see the model play the game up through the end of the first dungeon.
 (It does not usually win.)